We understand how important learning to speak English is to help with finding a job, attending school and fitting in to your community.

 If you can’t attend a particular location for English lessons there are also lots of online resources for learning to speak English – we have made a list of some useful websites, podcasts and apps below, including a few links that might be useful for children.

-We hope that you will find something useful on this page, but if you have any questions about where to learn English you can contact the Lincolnshire County Council Homes For Ukraine team on homesforukraine@lincolnshire.gov.uk.
+We hope that you will find something useful on this page, but if you have any questions about where to learn English you can contact the Lincolnshire County Council Migration Team at homesforukraine@lincolnshire.gov.uk or the Lincolnshire County Council Adult Learning Team at info@2aspire.org.uk.

 Map of ESOL providers in and around Lincolnshire